qtproject/pyside-pyside-setup/sources/pyside6/doc/developer/freethreading.md

 invariant instead of a property of the code as written; that belongs with the identity and hierarchy snapshots.

+Nor is QML construction promised to survive every nesting.
+QML allocates the memory for a registered type and the generated constructor places the object into it; a second QObject built inside `__init__` before that happens would take the address instead, so only the type QML asked for may consume it.
+A second object of the *same* type built there still passes that test and still takes the address.
+Telling those apart needs the address to travel with the object being constructed rather than with the thread, which belongs to the wrapper-identity work.

 `abi3t` is not supported, and behaviour after `fork()` is undefined for a process that has used the bindings; use `spawn`, or `fork` followed by `exec`.